kubeedge/website/content/en/docs/setup/config.md

 #### Modification in edgecore.yaml

-1. Check `modules.edged.podSandboxImage` : This is very important and must be set correctly.
+1. Before KubeEdge v1.9: Check `modules.edged.podSandboxImage` : This is very important and must be set correctly.

    To check the architecture of your machine run the following